Links

-Create Data Collections
+Create Data Portals

 You can now easily view related datasets all in one place.